 Prospective students must first be accepted for admission to Central Methodist University, indicate athletic training as a potential degree, and schedule a campus visit and interview with the athletic training education program director and staff.
 Admission to the athletic training program is competitive and requires that each applicant complete a pre-professional program in order to be eligible for formal admission to the athletic training education program (professional program).
 Meeting the pre-professional requirements does not guarantee admission into the program.
 Review the Athletic Training Admission Requirements for admission information.

-Students who desire a degree in Athletic Training but who have an ACT of < 20 will be admitted to the Pre-Health Professions track instead of pre-AT.
+Students who desire a degree in Athletic Training but who have an ACT of < 22 (for freshmen entering in fall 2015) will be admitted to the Pre-Health Professions track instead of pre-AT.
 Students who are admitted to CMU via the Academic Standards and Admissions Committee are required to be categorized initially as "undeclared."
 Any student who is academically successful in meeting the admission requirements to AT (at the completion of the freshman year for AT) will be eligible for admission to AT.
 Students unsuccessful in achieving or maintaining the academic level required to participate in the AT program have this additional exit option of an Associate of Science degree that can be built from courses already taken.

 Pre-Professional Program (LEVEL I)